 High-speed steel drills are mainly used to manufacture complex thin-edged and impact-resistant metal cutting tools, as well as high-temperature bearings and cold extrusion dies, such as turning tools, drills, hob, machine saw blades and high-demand dies.

-Tungsten steel drill bit material (hard alloy) has a series of excellent properties such as high hardness, wear resistance, good strength and toughness, heat resistance, corrosion resistance, especially its high hardness and wear resistance, even at a temperature of 500 ° C It remains basically unchanged at 1000°C, and still has a high hardness at 1000°C.
+Tungsten steel drill bit material (hard alloy) has a series of excellent properties such as high hardness, wear resistance, good strength and toughness, heat resistance, and corrosion resistance, especially its high hardness and wear resistance, even at a temperature of 500 ° C It remains unchanged at 1000°C and still has a high hardness at 1000°C.

 The main components of tungsten carbide drill bits are tungsten carbide and cobalt, which account for 99% of all components, and 1% are other metals, so they are called tungsten steel, also known as cemented carbide, and are considered to be the teeth of modern industry.

-The sintering molding of tungsten steel tungsten steel drill bit material is to press the powder into a billet, then heat it to a certain temperature (sintering temperature) in a sintering furnace, keep it for a certain time (holding time), and then cool it down, so as to obtain the tungsten steel with the required properties.
+The sintering molding of tungsten steel drill bit material is to press the powder into a billet, then heat it to a certain temperature (sintering temperature) in a sintering furnace, keep it for a certain time (holding time), and then cool it down, to obtain the tungsten steel with the required properties.
 Material.